 Individual vs Joint Brokerage Account

-Choosing between an individual and a joint brokerage account depends on your personal circumstances, financial goals, and relationships with potential co-owners.
-Here’s a comparison to help you decide:
+Choosing between an individual and a joint brokerage account comes down to your personal circumstances, your financial goals, and how much you trust and align with your potential co-owner.
+Here is a side-by-side look to help you think it through.

 • Ownership: Sole ownership and control over the account and its assets.